brand_logo

 Mark your calendar!

 The time is ticking, and UCAS open days are here.
-Open days are an invaluable part of the admission process as they help you learn about the university or the college you are considering applying.
-From what is UCAS Open Day to the questions you need to prepare and ask, this blog has it all.
+Open days are an invaluable part of the admission process as they help you learn about the university or the college you are considering applying to.
+From what the UCAS Open Day is to the questions you need to prepare and ask, this blog has it all.
 So, without further ado, let’s dive in!

 What is UCAS Open Day?